elvintern/Happy-Doggy/README.md

-Final project - An app to help find walking companion.
+Final project - An app to help find walking companion!!